Siniara/cifar10/README.md

 | Run 2 | 0.60       | 0.66     | 0.79           | 0.77         | 529.21         | 16     |
 | Run 1 | 0.54       | 0.77     | 0.81           | 0.74         | 148.32         | 5      |

-Based on these the model from Run 3 was chosen and evaluated on the test set.
+Run 3 was chosen and evaluated on the test set being the most performant.
 Note that Run 3 didn't trigger early stopping, so further training would likely be beneficial.
 Similarly, run 4 did end with early stopping (just barely), but since the dropout layers make learning more difficult, it might also benefit from longer training, perhaps with an adjusted learning rate.
 This could also prove not to be true since the TinyVGG architecture is quite simple meaning that dropout could just hinder it as it doesn't have enough capacity/parameters to overfit the data.

 ### Test
 TinyVGG -- [experiment setup 3](run_config/run_3.yaml)